zextras/tech-doc/source/suite/installation.rst

 installation of a newer version will automatically perform an upgrade.
 Please refer to the instructions above for the installation procedure.

-If you just upgraded your Zimbra installation, please see the `Zimbra Upgrade <#zimbra-upgrade>`_ section above.
+If you just upgraded your Zimbra installation, please see the :ref:`zimbra-upgrade` section above.

 .. _upgrading_zextras_suite_on_a_multiserver_infrastructure: